Why Heatshield® May Be the Answer to Relining Your Chimney

 The National Fire Protection Association (NFPA) states,“If the flue liner in a chimney has softened, cracked or otherwise deteriorated so that it no longer has the ability to contain the products of combustion (i.e., heat, moisture, creosote, and flue gases), it shall be removed and replaced, repaired or relined…” NFPA 211-Standard for Chimneys, Fireplaces, Vents and Solid Fuel-Burning Appliances (2006).

 When Chimney Liners Deteriorate

-As you can see the two major organizations CSIA and NFPA are well aware of the issues caused by allowing the deterioration of a chimney’s liner.
+As you can see, the two major organizations, CSIA and NFPA, are well aware of the issues caused by allowing the deterioration of a chimney’s liner.
 It’s also written into the building codes and fire standards that chimneys should be structurally sound, durable, smoke tight and capable of conveying flue gases to the outside completely and safely.
-This is just not about new construction but any residential or commercial structure that is fitted with a fireplace, woodstove or furnace appliance of any type.
+This is not just about new construction but any residential or commercial structure that is fitted with a fireplace, wood stove or furnace appliance of any type.

 Every property owner should start with an inspection to find out if this is something they even need to worry about.
 Most of the time, chimneys that have been properly maintained are fine unless something has happened to damage it outside of normal use.
-This could include weather incidents, tree damage or on occasion damage done by animals, including birds and rodents.
+This could include weather incidents, tree damage or, on occasion ,damage done by animals, including birds and rodents.

 Having the option to restore your chimney with HeatShield® gives you and us a great way to restore function for safety and efficiency without the added hassles of rebuilding the chimney with a new liner.
 If you feel this might be something you want to look at, please let us know.
-There are many families in the Middle Tennessee areas that no longer use their fireplaces because they have not had an afforrdabe way to restore it to work properly.
+There are many families in the Middle Tennessee areas that no longer use their fireplaces because they have not had an affordable way to restore it to work properly.
 Ashbusters would like to have the chance to see if this new process can restore your fireplace so you can enjoy it once again.